dialvarezs/nanopore-analyses-data-en/content/1-working-env-and-file-formats.md

 ### Remote access
 #### Secure Shell (`ssh`)

-Secure Shell (`SSH`) is a protocol that allows users to connect to and use remote Linux servers over the network. `ssh` conections are encrypted, which means that sending password, storing data and editing files are secure.
+Secure Shell (`SSH`) is a protocol that allows users to connect to and use remote Linux servers over the network. `ssh` connections are encrypted, which means that sending password, storing data and editing files are secure.

 To connect to a remote server we use `ssh` command. `ssh` requires the username and the desired server to connect to.